markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step01.md

 The basic set up for image registry scanning is:
- 1. provide registry information where your images are stored,
+ 1. Provide registry information where your images are stored,
- 1. trigger a scan, and
+ 1. Trigger a scan, and
- 1. review the results.
+ 1. Review the results.

 Behind the scenes:
  1. Image contents are analyzed.